Escargotte/APIS_Paris-2024/README.md

-This API provides a solution to manage information about the Paris 2024 Olympic Games and the Female Athletes taking part.
+This API provides a solution to manage information about the Female Athletes of the Paris 2024 Olympic and Paralympics Games.
+It can be used for information, betting, data gathering and statistic purposes.

 # Olympics 2024 API